justinnhli/oxycreates/grad-school/index.md

 # Grad School Advice

 Most of the following is about PhD programs, and may not apply to Master's programs.
-I should also caveat this entire page by saying that this is just my view of things; you should definitely check out the many guides online, and also talk to other professors and your peers about grad school.
+I ([Justin Li](http://www.oxy.edu/faculty/justin-li)) should also caveat this entire page by saying that this is just my view of things; you should definitely check out the many guides online, and also talk to other professors and your peers about grad school.

 If you are interested in going into a PhD program after you graduate, the short version of what you should be doing now: